aaltamirano1/techdegree-project-7/readme.md

 # Build a Twitter Interface

-Uses Twitter’s REST API to access my Twitter profile information and render it to a user.
-The page automatically authenticates access to my Twitter profile.
-It uses this access to populate three columns on the page: my 5 most recent tweets, my 5 most recent friends, and my 5 most recent direct messages.
+Uses Twitter’s REST API to access your Twitter profile information and render it to a user.
+The page automatically authenticates access to your Twitter profile.
+It uses this access to populate three columns on the page: your 5 most recent tweets, your 5 most recent friends, and your 5 most recent direct messages.
 App was created using Express, Pug, and the Twit Module.
 CSS was already provided as well as a sample html file for reference.
 JS and Pug files coded from scratch.

 ## Getting Started